mapprotocol/atlas/docs/relayer/Relayer-Contract.md

 ### getPeriodHeight

-You can query that started block number, ended block number and remained block number in the current epoch
+When You are relayer that can query started block number and ended block number in the current epoch

 `getPeriodHeight` function inputs 1 item: